-- Great for public service workers like Teachers, Firefighters and Police
+- Great for public service workers like Teachers, Firefighters, and Police

-FHA Loan Limits:
+2024 FHA Loan Limits:

 FHA home loans require a one-time upfront mortgage insurance premium (UFMIP) of 1.75% that is rolled into the borrower’s loan.
 In addition to this, FHA home loans have a monthly premium as well.
 It’s important not to confuse the one-time upfront premium (UFMIP) and the monthly MIP.

-Sales price of your new home = $100,000
+The sales price of your new home = $200,000

-You have decided to use the FHA 30 year fix rate with a 3.5% down payment = $3,500
+You have decided to use the FHA 30-year fix rate with a 3.5% down payment = $7,000

-Loan amount = $96,500
+Loan amount = $193,000

 Based on this scenario, your FHA monthly mortgage insurance costs (PMI) would be:

-$96,500 x .0085 = $820.25.
-Now divide $820.25 by 12 = $68.35 your monthly insurance costs.
+$193,000 x .0055 = $1,061.50.
+Now divide $1,061.50 by 12 months = $88.45 in monthly insurance costs.

-Sales price of your new home = $100,000
+The sales price of your new home = $200,000

 Min.
-FHA down payment required is 3.5% = $3,500
+FHA down payment required is 3.5% = $7,000

-Loan amount = $96,500
+Loan amount = $193,000

-One time upfront FHA mortgage insurance premium of 1.75% ($1,688.75) added to your loan:
+One-time upfront FHA mortgage insurance premium of 1.75% ($3,377.50) added to your loan:

-$96,500 + $1,688.75 = $98,188.75 your new final adjusted loan amount.
+$193,000 + $3,377.50 = $196,377.50 your new final adjusted loan amount.

 *Please be sure to check out and bookmark the handy FHA Mortgage payment calculator on the right side of your screen.
 This monthly loan payment calculator figures up the mortgage insurance costs automatically.
 In addition, it includes monthly real estate taxes and home insurance.

-Note – the upfront (one-time) 1.75% FHA mortgage insurance premium can be paid separate or financed into the loan.
+Note – the upfront (one-time) 1.75% FHA mortgage insurance premium can be paid separately or financed into the loan.
 This fee is most commonly financed or “rolled into” your new loan as stated in the example above.
 Please also note the figures above do not apply to the FHA streamline refinance.
 Please contact us.

 FHA Credit Requirements:

-The minimum FHA credit score requirements alone do not guarantee FHA financing as there are certain separate requirements in place regarding bankruptcy, judgments, short sales and past foreclosures.
-As stated above the FHA credit requirements do change frequently, so feel free to submit your information request form (on the upper right side of your screen) and ask our FHA Loan Specialist for the latest credit requirements.
+The minimum FHA credit score requirements alone do not guarantee FHA financing as there are certain separate requirements in place regarding bankruptcy, judgments, short sales, and past foreclosures.
+As stated above the FHA credit requirements do change frequently, so feel free to submit your information request form (on this page) and ask our FHA Loan Specialist for the latest credit requirements.

-FHA Non Occupying Co-Borrowers & Gift Funds:
+FHA Non-Occupying Co-Borrowers & Gift Funds:

 FHA will permit a co-signer that is not living in the home, unlike conventional loans in which the borrower needs to meet certain qualifying ratios even if they have a co-signer.
 This can be an advantage for first-time home buyers that need some additional income to help qualify.

-Having a co-signer, this can help those borrowers that might have some income that they cannot properly document, knowing they can still make the higher mortgage payment.
-One thing to keep in mind is that co-signers debt is also used in this equation.
+Having a co-signer can help those borrowers who might have some income that they cannot properly document, knowing they can still make the higher mortgage payment.
+One thing to keep in mind is that co-borrowers debt is also used in this equation.
 If their debt is extremely high, the co-signer might not help the situation.

 As for gift funds, FHA does permit the home buyer to use gift money for their down payment.
-Generally the buyer will need to provide proof of the gift funds (canceled check, deposit proof, etc) in addition a gift letter will be needed showing no repayment of the gift is necessary.
+Generally, the buyer will need to provide proof of the gift funds (canceled check, deposit proof, etc) in addition a gift letter will be needed showing no repayment of the gift is necessary.